 Ballroom Dance Shoes

 Strappy shoes that usually have an enclosed back and ankle strap, ballroom dance shoes have lots of support for (you thought it) getting your groove on.
 They’re low enough to be stable but high enough to supply a little vertical lift.
-They’re ending up being more popular
+They’re ending up being more popular at wedding events.

 Making their comeback within the last few years, high heeled booties, or womens ankle boots, are terrific for spring or fall days when a full boot is an overkill.

 Non-woven materials are essential to daily life.
 A Fraunhofer Institute has established a software application that makes the production of non-woven items far more effective and versatile.
 With the tool FIDYST, it has been possible for the very first time to replicate the motion of fibers in rough air currents.
 A true innovation– and the advancement in a theory that is over a century old.

 Non-woven products are typically well concealed and are for that reason not noticeable.
 But if you look for it, you can find them everywhere: in the lining of winter season coats, in the cushioning of couches, as a soundproofing mat for automobiles, as insulation in laminated timber home walls, as a filter in kitchen exhaust hoods, as a cosmetic pad in restrooms or as a separating layer in electrical cable televisions.
 Extremely absorbent non-woven fabrics can even be discovered in the diapers of our kids.
 It is a very flexible and high-performance product that is important in our daily lives.
 Appropriately, fabric makers and mechanical engineers have an interest in keeping its production as effective and versatile as possible.